77063code/aaliya-gallery/README.md

 4 They should also be able to delete any image they want STEPS
 1. First rerun the admin/images.js to make sure the most recent data is uploaded
+2. Move accessKeyId, secretAccessKey, bucket and region to the config file